 Doctor's Office Secretary Education Requirements and Career Info

 Doctor's office secretaries attend to the needs of patients who are waiting to see physicians.
 Their duties typically include answering phone calls, handling medical records, scheduling appointments and greeting patients.
+No formal education beyond a high school education is required to work as a medical secretary but, because of the nature of medical billing, industry computer programs and specialized terminology, completion of a certificate program or individual courses related to the field may be helpful in securing a position.

 Educational Requirements for a Doctor's Office Secretary